cdiego89phd/counterfactuals-generation/README.md

 Similarly, wandb_gpt2_gen_tuning_sweep can be used (with similar params) to tune the generation hyperparameters with the wandb sweep.

 ### Evaluate generated counterfactuals
-Takes in the generated counterfactuals and perform the evaluation (logging metrics on wandb)
+Takes in the generated counterfactuals and perform the evaluation (logging metrics on wandb).

 Example script: python wandb_evaluate_counterfactuals.py --generation_path /sentiment_task/fine_tuning_experiments/generation/
 --results_filename <filename>